KGM20/CoffeeShop/README.md

 #### POST /drinks

+- This endpoint is exclusively for sessions with Manager role.
 - Returns the drink object that was created in JSON format and a success argument.
 - Request Arguments: A JSON object with the title of the drink and its recipe.
 - Sample: `curl -X POST http://127.0.0.1:5000/drinks -H "Content-Type: application/json" -d '{"title": "Water3", "recipe": { "name": "Water", "color": "blue", "parts": 1}}'`